mori-b/aioconnectors/README.md

 The client and server are connected by one single tcp client/server socket.
 When a peer sends a message, it is first sent to a unix socket, then transferred to a different queue for each remote peer.
 Messages are read from these queues and sent to the remote peer on the client/server socket.
 After a message reaches its peer, it is sent to a queue, one queue per message type.
 The user can chose to listen on a unix socket to receive messages of a specific type, that are read from the corresponding queue.
 The optional encryption uses TLS.
 The server certificate is predefined, as well as the default client certificate.
 So that a server and client without prior knowledge of these certificates cannot interfere.
 Then, the server generates on the fly a new certificate per client, so that different clients cannot interfere with one another.

+## USE CASES

+-The standard use case is running a server or a client on each station.
+Each client station can then initiate a connection to the server station.
+In order to have all clients/server connections authenticated and encrypted, the first step is to call

+    python3 -m aioconnectors create_certificates <optional_directory_path>

+And then to share the created directories between server and clients as explained in 1-.

+-You might want both sides to be able to initiate a connection, or even to have multiple nodes being able to initiate connections between one another.
+The following lines describe a possible approach to do that using aioconnectors.
+However, reading the rest of the documentation is necessary to understand them.
+Each node should be running a server, and be able to also spawn a client each time it initiates a connection to a different remote server.
+Your application might need to know if a peer is already connected before initiating a connection : to do so, you might use the connector_manager.show_connected_peers method in aioconnectors_core.py.
+A comfortable approach would be to share the certificates directories created in the first step between all the nodes.
+All nodes would share the same server certificate, and use the same client default certificate to initiate the connection (before receiving their individual certificate).
+The only differences between clients configurations would be their client_name, and their remote server (the configurations are explained in 4-).

 ## USAGE